DLR-AMR/t8code_JOSS/paper.md

 the leaves of the trees - in order to reconstruct the whole forest.

 By enumerating the leaves in a recursive refinement pattern we obtain a space-filling curve (SFC) logic.
-Via these SFC, all elements in a refinement tree are assigned an index and are stored in the linear order of these indices.
+Via these SFCs, all elements in a refinement tree are assigned an integer-based index and are stored in linear order.
-Information such as coordinates or element neighbors do not need to be stored explicitly but can be deducted from the index and the appropriate information of the coarse mesh.
-Fast bitwise and integer-based SFC operations ensure optimal runtimes and diminish the need for memory lookups.
-Moreover, the SFC is used to distribute the forest mesh across multiple processes, so that each one only stores a unique portion of the forest mesh.
-See \autoref{fig:SpaceFillingCurves}.
+Element coordinates or element neighbors do not need to be stored explicitly but can be reconstructed from the SFC index.
+Fast bitwise SFC operations ensure optimal runtimes and diminish the need for memory lookups.
+Moreover, the SFC is used to distribute the forest mesh across multiple processes, so that each process only stores a unique portion of the SFC.
+See
+\autoref{fig:SpaceFillingCurves}.

 While being successfully applied to quadrilateral and hexahedral meshes [@burstedde_p4est_2011; @weinzierl_peano_2019],